cs-open-project/projectsfound/apache/README.md

 Description: OpenServerless is an open source, cloud-agnostic, serverless platform.
 It offers a complete environment for serverless applications development, based on Kubernetes.
 With Apache OpenWhisk as its FaaS engine, it provides an unified developer experience with a plethora of services (SQL or noSQL databases, key-value stores, object storage, LLMs services, function schedulers) managed by the platform's core: the operator, along with tooling (the CLI) to simplify (and interact with) deployments, integrated ide and starter application and optimized runtimes integrated with the staters.

 介绍: OpenServerless is an open source, cloud-agnostic, serverless platform.
 It offers a complete environment for serverless applications development, based on Kubernetes.
 With Apache OpenWhisk as its FaaS engine, it provides an unified developer experience with a plethora of services (SQL or noSQL databases, key-value stores, object storage, LLMs services, function schedulers) managed by the platform's core: the operator, along with tooling (the CLI) to simplify (and interact with) deployments, integrated ide and starter application and optimized runtimes integrated with the staters.

+### Ossie[Incubating]

+Description: Apache Ossie comes from Open Semantic Interchange.
+It is an open specification that  defines a vendor-neutral format for expressing business metrics, dimensions, and their  relationships.
+It enables any tool to consume and produce semantic definitions without loss  of meaning.

+介绍: Apache Ossie comes from Open Semantic Interchange.
+It is an open specification that  defines a vendor-neutral format for expressing business metrics, dimensions, and their  relationships.
+It enables any tool to consume and produce semantic definitions without loss  of meaning.

 ### Otava[Incubating]